-- Modernise Your Marketing With Smaily Integrations – learn more about what different systems and programs Smaily has integrations with to increase your business visibility and operational and marketing efficiency.
+- Modernize Your Marketing With Smaily Integrations – learn more about what different systems and programs Smaily have integrations with to increase your business visibility and operational and marketing efficiency.

 Can it Really Work for Your Business?

-Fitness industry – definitely going through tough times now.
-Today, we want to give a shoutout to businesses like MyFitness, who quickly set up an online platform called NETFIT.
+The fitness industry – definitely going through tough times now.
+Today, we want to shout out to businesses like MyFitness, who quickly set up an online platform called NETFIT.
 They’ve done an amazing job, for example, offering digital fitness videos and classes.
-A fantastic example of providing services online.
+This a fantastic example of providing services online.
 Here’s what they say:

-NETFIT is an online platform of MyFitness, where weekly live trainings take place and later all the trainings can be found in the trainings library, so if you miss a live training you can choose your time to do the training again.
-MyFitness created FREE online training solution for everybody within a day, so people could still go to their favourite trainings & work out with their favourite trainers.
-Amazing possibility to keep the community together still… until opening of the clubs again.
-Go check it out and work out safely, while at home: myfitness.ee/netfit
+NETFIT is an online platform of MyFitness, where weekly live trainings take place, and later all the training can be found in the training library, so if you miss a live training, you can choose your time to do the training again.
+MyFitness created a FREE online training solution for everybody within a day, so people could still go to their favorite training & work out with their favorite trainers.
+Amazing possibility to keep the community together still… until the opening of the clubs again.
+Go check it out and work out safely while at home: myfitness.ee/netfit

 Karin Maandi, Head of Marketing Estonia at My Fitness AS

 Of course, these are unprecedented times – stressful to all – both big and small businesses as well as consumers.
 However, there are always ways out there to try to keep your business running until it all comes back to normal.